ankit-khare-2015/energy-meter-metrics/readme.md

 ---

-### 🔍 2.
-Learn dbt: Core Commands
+### 2. Learn dbt: Core Commands

-#### 🧪 Load Raw Data into Postgres (data from /dbt_project/data/* is loaded in postgres database)
+####  Load Raw Data into Postgres (data from /dbt_project/data/* is loaded in postgres database)

-## 🌱 Seed Data Overview
+##  Seed Data Overview

-The project uses simulated smart meter data loaded via `dbt seed`.
-These CSV files are located in `dbt_project/data/` and represent the raw input tables in the PostgreSQL database.
+For each panel:

+Click the three dots (⋮) in the panel's top-right corner

+Select Edit

+Then immediately click Back

+ This will force Grafana to refresh the SQL query and pull the data

+This step is needed only once after setup or if data sources were reloaded.

 | Seed File              | Description                                      |
 |------------------------|--------------------------------------------------|